-PROSPECTUS SPDR® Gold Trust 268,200,000 SPDR® Gold Shares
+PROSPECTUS SPDR® Gold Trust 135,100,000 SPDR® Gold Shares

-The SPDR® Gold Trust, or the Trust, issues SPDR® Gold Shares, or the Shares, which represent units of fractional undivided beneficial interest in and ownership of the Trust.
-World Gold Trust Services, LLC is the sponsor of the Trust, or the Sponsor.
-BNY Mellon Asset Servicing, a division of The Bank of New York Mellon, is the trustee of the Trust, or the Trustee, HSBC Bank plc is the custodian of the Trust, or the Custodian, and State Street Global Advisors Funds Distributors, LLC (formerly State Street Global Markets, LLC) is the marketing agent of the Trust, or the Marketing Agent.
+The SPDR® Gold Trust (the "Trust") issues SPDR® Gold Shares (the "Shares") which represent units of fractional undivided beneficial interest in and ownership of the Trust.
+World Gold Trust Services, LLC is the sponsor of the Trust (the "Sponsor").
+BNY Mellon Asset Servicing, a division of The Bank of New York Mellon, is the trustee of the Trust (the "Trustee"), HSBC Bank plc is the custodian of the Trust (the "Custodian"), and State Street Global Advisors Funds Distributors, LLC is the marketing agent of the Trust (the "Marketing Agent").
 The Trust intends to issue additional Shares on a continuous basis through its Trustee.
 The Trust is not a commodity pool for purposes of the Commodity Exchange Act of 1936, as amended, and its sponsor is not subject to regulation by the Commodity Futures Trading Commission as a commodity pool operator, or a commodity trading advisor.

-The Shares trade on NYSE Arca, Inc., or NYSE Arca, under the symbol "GLD."
-The closing price of the Shares on the NYSE Arca on May 5, 2017 was \$116.90.
+The Shares trade on NYSE Arca, Inc. (the "NYSE Arca") under the symbol "GLD."
+The closing price of the Shares on the NYSE Arca on May 15, 2020 was \$163.93.

 The Shares may be purchased from the Trust only in one or more blocks of 100,000 Shares (a block of 100,000 Shares is called a Basket).
-The Trust issues Shares in Baskets to certain authorized participants, or the Authorized Participants, on an ongoing basis.
-Baskets are offered continuously at the net asset value, or the NAV, for 100,000 Shares on the day that an order to create a Basket is accepted by the Trustee.
+The Trust issues Shares in Baskets to certain authorized participants (the "Authorized Participants") on an ongoing basis.
+Baskets are offered continuously at the net asset value (the "NAV"), for 100,000 Shares on the day that an order to create a Basket is accepted by the Trustee.
 It is expected that the Shares will be sold to the public at varying prices to be determined by reference to, among other considerations, the price of gold and the trading price of the Shares on the NYSE Arca at the time of each sale.